-Turkey Sanctions
+OFAC Turkey Sanctions lists

 The situation in international relations with Turkey can change drastically, and new sanction measures often present businesses with complex challenges.
 At present, it is unknown to what extent sanctions against Turkey will be introduced.
-If the U.S. implements its plans, these will be the first economic restrictions against a NATO member.
+If the U.S. implements its plans, these un sanctions will be the first economic restrictions against a NATO member.
 The value of the Turkish lira will also suffer significantly from the threat of sanctions being imposed.

 What are the Sanctions on Turkey?